 Your doctor may prescribe a variety of medication and therapies.
 Common end stage pulmonary fibrosis treatments include inhalers, corticosteroids, immunosuppressive medications, anti-inflammatory medications, anti-fibrotic medications, oxygen therapy and lung transplantation surgery.

 Some people have found alternative therapies helpful as well.
-Stem cell treatment for pulmonary fibrosis works to promote healing from within the lungs.
+Cellular treatment for pulmonary fibrosis works to promote healing from within the lungs.
 Under the supervision of their doctors, some people have reduced their oxygen therapy use, increased their activity level and improved their overall quality of life after treatment.
-People in any stage of pulmonary fibrosis, including end stage pulmonary fibrosis, may benefit from stem cell treatment.
-If you or a loved one has pulmonary fibrosis, interstitial lung disease or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+People in any stage of pulmonary fibrosis, including end stage pulmonary fibrosis, may benefit from cellular therapy.
+If you or a loved one has pulmonary fibrosis, interstitial lung disease or another chronic lung disease and would like to learn more about cellular therapy options, contact us.